john-romo/VehicleMultiSwitch/README.txt

 While youtube tutorials were nice with making an LED blink, there wasn't much there for the more complicated stuff.
 I just went right to the source and read the data sheet.
-Very little in this code will be anything similar to anyone elses, unless the way I did it is pretty standard.
+Very little in this code will be anything similar to anyone else's, unless the way I did it is pretty standard.
 I kind of doubt that since it's my first time writing this kind of code, meaning it's probably pretty rough.